dev-harsh1998/IronDrop/doc/README.md

 - All HTTP endpoints with parameters and response formats
 - Authentication and authorization mechanisms
 - Rate limiting and security headers
-- Upload API with multipart form-data handling
+- Upload API with direct binary streaming
 - **Search API endpoints** with ultra-compact search integration
 - Health monitoring and status endpoints
 - Error response formats and HTTP status codes